Rahan-M/Tetris_RL/README.md

 A reinforcement learning project where I train an AI to play tetris

 ## Tetris Engine
-We have created a barebones tetris engine where the agent only has the following options
+We have created a tetris engine (with gravity) where the agent has the options at each state
 1. Move left
 2. Move right
 3. Rotate piece
+4. Do Nothing
-4. Hard drop
+5. Hard drop

+For all options except hard drop the piece drops by one row.

 These actions are sufficient for strategic piece placement while avoiding unnecessary complexity.
-Real Tetris includes gravity, soft drops, lock delays, hold mechanics, wall kicks, combo scoring, and multi-frame movement.
+Real Tetris includes soft drops, lock delays, hold mechanics, wall kicks, combo scoring, and multi-frame movement.
 These features make gameplay richer for humans but dramatically increase the complexity for RL agents.

 This simplification results in a deterministic, single-step control scheme where each action immediately affects the board state.